Bottom of the foot pain can target anyone, and sometimes you must find ways to …

+A foot specialist can educate you about how you can reduce and deal with the impact of gout attacks.
 A chiropodist can also assess your feet and gait, and address any gout-related joint damage in your feet.
-This can involve custom orthotics or supportive footwear to reduce strain and counteract the arthritic effects of gout.
+This can involve custom orthotics, over-the-counter insoles, or supportive footwear to reduce strain and counteract the arthritic effects of gout.

 For more information about treating arthritic conditions such as gout, see rheumatoid arthritis.

 The following risk factors may increase your likelihood of getting gout or gout attacks:

 Gout is a complicated disease with many interplaying factors.
 While some of these factors may not be preventable, there are many that we have some control over, or can at least mitigate.
 There are also many things gout patients can do to help prevent future attacks.
 Most of these preventative measures are good for us anyway, so it’s beneficial to follow them even if we’re not at risk for gout.